-The message source (user, system, hardware) is represented by 1, 2, or 3 characters.
+The message source (user, system, hardware) is represented by one, two, or three characters.
 The subsystem that generated the message is identified by the category of the message.
-It is an acronym that consists of 1 to 8 characters.
-The message ID contains 1 to 14 characters identifying the message.
-It is usually a 4-digit decimal number.
-The message text is a short description of a special situation or error condition.
-It can be five lines in length.
-In addition to the brief description, expanded explanations and recommendations for user action are available.
-When the brief explanation is displayed, the user can type a question mark to be shown further details.
+It is an acronym that consists of one to eight characters.
+The message ID contains 1 to 14 characters identifying the message (usually a four-digit decimal number).
+The message text is a short description of a special situation or error condition; it can be up to five lines in length.
+In addition to the short description, expanded explanations and recommendations for user action are available.
+When the short explanation appears, the user can enter a question mark to be given further details.